-III-H. The curriculum includes planned clinical practice experiences that:
+III-I. The curriculum includes planned clinical practice experiences that:

-- enable students to integrate new knowledge and demonstrate attainment of program outcomes; - foster interprofessional collaborative practice; and - are evaluated by faculty.
+- enable students to integrate new knowledge and demonstrate attainment of program outcomes; and - are evaluated by faculty.

 Elaboration: To prepare students for a practice profession, each track in each degree program and each track in the post-graduate APRN certificate program affords students the opportunity to develop professional competencies and to integrate new knowledge in practice settings aligned to the educational preparation.
-Clinical practice experiences include opportunities for interprofessional collaboration.
+For programs that prepare students for certification, clinical practice experiences align with certification requirements, as appropriate.
+Programs that prepare students for certification incorporate sufficient clinical practice experiences appropriate to the role.
 Clinical practice experiences are provided for students in all programs, including those with distance education offerings.
 Clinical practice experiences align with student and program outcomes.
-These experiences are planned, implemented, and evaluated to ensure students are competent to function as members of interprofessional teams at the level for which they are being prepared.
+These experiences are planned, implemented, and evaluated.